dashingshree6/IMDB-searchbar/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-We can host also this repositoryon github.
+We can host also this repository on github.
 ## Available Scripts

 In the project directory, you can run: